The Stochastic-Quantum Correspondence: Discussion and Future Work

+A formulation or interpretation of quantum theory that posits physical configurations separate from\textemdash or, in the present case, instead of\textemdash the standard ingredients of Hilbert spaces can be thought of as a kind of \emph{hidden-variables theory} .
+In keeping with the Bell-Kochen-Specker theorem (Bell 1966; Kochen, Specker 1967) , indivisible quantum theory is a manifestly contextual theory, with a given quantum system's beables belonging to a specific measurement context, and various classes of emergeables belonging to other measurement contexts, as detailed in Subsection~\ref{subsec:The-Measurement-Process}.

+Indivisible quantum theory is based on non-Markovian stochastic dynamics, so it lies outside the \emph{ontological models} framework of Harrigan and Spekkens (2010) .
+In particular, the wave function is neither ontic nor entirely epistemic but has a law-like or nomic character, as is clear from its definition \eqref{eq:DefStateVector} as part of the time-evolution operator.\footnote{Indeed, in Section 6 of their 2010 paper, Harrigan and Spekkens specifically note that models based on ``nomic'' wave functions and stochastic dynamical laws lie outside their framework.} As such, the theorem of Pusey, Barrett, and Rudolph (2012) does not apply.

-Because this paper's approach invokes hidden variables in the form of underlying physical configurations, this framework for quantum theory shares some aspects with the \emph{de Broglie-Bohm formulation}, or \emph{Bohmian mechanics}~\citep{deBroglie:1930iswm,Bohm:1952siqtthvi,Bohm:1952siqtthvii}.
-However, in contrast to this paper's approach, Bohmian mechanics employs deterministic dynamics, and features a fundamental guiding equation that explicitly breaks Lorentz invariance by singling out a preferred foliation of spacetime into spacelike hypersurfaces.
-This paper instead takes seriously what experiments strongly suggest\textemdash that the dynamics of quantum theory is indeterministic, and that there is no fundamentally preferred foliation of spacetime.
-The formulation of quantum theory in this paper is also more flexible and model-independent than Bohmian mechanics, and works for all kinds of quantum systems, from particles to fields and beyond.
+Because indivisible quantum theory invokes hidden variables in the form of underlying physical configurations, this framework for quantum theory shares some aspects with the \emph{de Broglie-Bohm formulation}, or \emph{Bohmian mechanics}~(de Broglie 1930; Bohm 1952a, 1952b) .
+However, in contrast to indivisible quantum theory, Bohmian mechanics employs deterministic dynamics and features a fundamental guiding equation that explicitly breaks Lorentz invariance by singling out a preferred foliation of spacetime into spacelike hypersurfaces.
+The indivisible interpretation instead takes seriously what experiments strongly suggest\textemdash that the dynamics of quantum theory is indeterministic, that there is no fundamentally preferred foliation of spacetime, and that quantum systems can exhibit genuinely non-Markovian behavior (Glick, Adami 2020) .
+Indivisible quantum theory is also more flexible and model-independent than Bohmian mechanics and works for all kinds of quantum systems, beyond the case of systems of fixed numbers of finitely many non-relativistic particles.